low-earth-orbit/react-course-2024/notes.md

   - validation can be done only when the user submits the form
 - via FormData & Native Browser APIs
   - for complex form values

+## Sec 18: Form Actions

+Form Actions is available in React 19+.